Perry: A High-level Framework for Accelerating Cyber Deception Experimentation: Illustrative example

 \section{Illustrative example}

 In this section, we show how using Perry can simplify the implementation for the stateful deception approach and Equifax attacker in \fig{fig:example_state_machines}.
-Then, we illustrate how operators can extend Perry through several qualitative examples.
+These examples illustrate the expressiveness of how deception strategies, attackers, and environments are specified in Perry.
+Then, we illustrate how operators can extend Perry through qualitative examples.

 Recall that the simple stateful strategy in \figRef{fig:example_state_machines}.
 The simple stateful strategy first deploys deceptive resources, then restores any hosts that react with them.
 In Perry, we express this as: